tomsenior20/Web_Application_TomSenior/readme.md

+# Introduction

+Hello i'm Tom Senior, this project will deliver all the outlined criteria below.

 # Summary of Web Application

-The Purpose of this application was to solve the following issues currently faced with our process.
+The Purpose of this application was to solve the following issues currently faced with our process in logging support tickets.

 - Process is currently done manually, leading to confused documentation about what is expected.
 - No structure if the tickets have been assigned or not to a work group.